Victor-GuilhermeCN/Gas_Station/README.md

 Version 1.0 - EN - Connection problems and application of data treatments (Try / Except), and code comments for better understanding have been fixed!

+Version 1.1 - EN - Refactoring the code and adding some new functions on Function/__init__.py to test data entry, and excluding unecessary.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Sistema de posto de gasolina